5

 Clean cases slow everything down.

-And analysts get stuck on sorting instead of solving.
+Analysts spend time sorting instead of solving.

 Start with risk, not randomness

-This means you can:
+That means you can:

-• Deliver your riskiest cases for review first
+• Review the riskiest cases first

 • Flag complex or unclear cases for immediate attention